deutsche-nationalbibliothek/dataset-tools/README.md

 ## Tools

-The [datashed](./docs/datashed.md) tool is a reverse ETL program that indexes the documents it contains.
-Based on this index, data analyses can be carried out, for example to identify broken documents or to form other subsets based on text statistical characteristics.
+The [datashed](./docs/datashed.md) tool is a _reverse ETL_ program that
+indexes the documents it contains.
+Based on this index, data analyses can be carried out, for example to identify corrupt documents or to build subsets based on text statistical characteristics.
 Finally, the tool offers an HTTP interface to assess the data quality of documents and reuse them as a data source.